enechange/EnergyDataSimulationChallenge/README.md

 ### Reward

+* For Full-Time Employment
+    * Chance to final interview with CTO and engineers.
+* For Paid Internship
     * Winner will be kindly offered the position for Paid Internship.
 (3-month programme, competitive salary.)
     * Accommodation (private room) and your desk at Co-Working space in Cambridge, UK will be provided for FREE if you wish to work with us here.
     * Or, you can still work from your own place remotely.
     * After Successful 3-month programme, we could offer other positions (permanent position, longer contract, additional intern etc.)

 ## Challenge 1 - Energy Production Data Simulation